Grantwood Village – Neighborhood Focus

-We have a great new listing in Grantwood Village at 8808 Paragon, so we are taking this opportunity to highlight the neighborhood.
+We helped three clients sell homes in Grantwood Village in 2020 so we are taking this opportunity to highlight the neighborhood.
 Niche ranked Grantwood Village as the #2 Best Suburb To Buy A House in Missouri.
 Nestled in between Webster Groves, Crestwood, Shrewsbury and Affton, its name says it all.
 Grantwood, because it sits on the land formerly owned by Ulysses S. Grant, and Village, because, well, it is neither town nor city.
 It has no designated retail center, though it is served by a couple of local watering holes.
 Grantwood Village is bordered by retail districts in Crestwood, Webster, and Affton.
 In fact, Affton provides police and fire protection for the village.
 Grantwood Village is part of the award-winning Lindbergh School District and is made up of 345 single-family homes.
 The village is divided into two parts, which oddly are not connected to each other by road.
 The southwest area, Old Grantwood, can only be entered off of Gravois Road.
 The northern area, Forest Haven, is entered off of South Laclede Station Road and South Rock Hill Road.
 Grantwood Village is known for its historic homes and mid-century ranches, generous lot sizes, and mature trees.

 Census Information for Grantwood Village